PART 1 – DIGITAL COLLECTIBLES

 Magazine Grading

 Magazines uniquely capture significant moments with impactful visuals, evoking strong emotions in fans and collectors.
 Like trading cards, magazines are graded based on attributes such as cover gloss, spine condition, and page quality, though the process is more complex.
-CGC leads the grading market, with PSA entering the space in 2025.
+CGC leads the grading market, with PSA officially entering the space in July 2025.

 Collectors prize magazines featuring prominent athletes, historic events, or “first appearances,” such as Sports Illustrated #1 from August 16, 1954.
 Sports Illustrated is the most sought-after title, along with others like Sports Illustrated for Kids, Baseball Digest, and ESPN The Magazine.
 Newsstand editions, free of subscription address labels, are typically more desirable and valuable on the secondary market.